 - a.
 Principle II.C.7. generally suggests that normal retirement benefits for active members should respond to economic changes, should be adequate as of the date of retirement, measured on the basis of the retiree's final salary with 30 years of service as a reasonable public employment career, and at the normal retirement age, and should reflect any Social Security benefit earned during public employment.
 Specifically, the principle states: - II.C.7.
 Adequacy of Benefits at Retirement - a.
 Benefit adequacy requires that retirement benefits respond to changes in the economy. - b.
 The retirement benefit should be adequate at the time of retirement. - c.
 Except for local police or firefighter relief associations, the retirement benefit should be related to an individual's final average salary, determined on the basis of the highest five successive years' average salary unless a different averaging period is designated by the Legislature. - d.
 Except for local police or firefighter relief associations, the measure of retirement benefit adequacy should be at a minimum of thirty years service, which would be a reasonable public employment career, and at the generally applicable normal retirement age. - e.
 Retirement benefit adequacy must be a function of the Minnesota public pension plan benefit and any Social Security benefit payable on account of Minnesota public employment. - b.
 Recent Variant Public Pension Legislation.
-One item of 1997-2007 pension legislation is potentially at variance with the principle to some degree.
-For the Minneapolis Firefighters Relief Association, a retirement benefit increase was provided to retirees who are single, with the increase based on that unmarried status (First Special Session Laws 2001, Ch.
+Three items of 1997-2008 pension legislation are potentially at variance with the principle to some degree. - 1.
+In 2001, for the Minneapolis Firefighters Relief Association, a retirement benefit increase was provided to retirees who are single, with the increase based on that unmarried status (First Special Session Laws 2001, Ch.
 10, Art.
 15, Sec.
+5). - 2.
+In 2006, a special interim study by the Commission was mandated, comparing various retirement benefit plan provisions of Minnesota teacher retirement plans with those of other states (Laws 2006, Ch.
+277, Art.
+7, Sec.
+1). - 3.
+In 2008, another special study of Minnesota teacher retirement benefit coverage was mandated, again reviewing teacher retirement adequacy by comparing benefit levels with those in other states (Laws 2008, Ch.
+349, Art.
+1, Sec.
+7).

-5).
-The benefit increase appears to have been motivated by a desire by single retirees to gain the advantages of a prior benefit increase that was granted to married retirees, due to the automatic survivor coverage previously provided by the relief association and its conversion into an optional annuity form.
-Marital status is not a factor in the policy principle. - c.
+The Minneapolis Fire benefit increase appears to have been motivated by a desire by single retirees to gain the advantages of a prior benefit increase that was granted to married retirees, due to the automatic survivor coverage previously provided by the relief association and its conversion into an optional annuity form, although marital status is not a factor in the policy principle.
+The teacher retirement adequacy studies appear to be premised on a sense by active plan members that current benefit levels are inadequate, although no measure of benefit adequacy beyond benefit plan provision comparability.

+c.
 Policy Analysis and Discussion.
 The 1995-1996 Principles of Pension Policy essentially continue the 1980 Principles that provide that the retirement benefit provided by a Minnesota public pension plan should be adequate during the period of retirement and that benefit adequacy at the time of retirement should be measured for an employee at age 65 with 30 years of service credit.
 A principal factor, but not the sole factor, in determining an adequate retirement benefit is the benefit accrual rate or rates that apply.